All Episodes

 But all of these seven counties are now battleground, meaning up for grabs because of how bad the Obama administration has been.

-And the uh the door is open in these important seven counties for Republicans to win them.
+And the door is open in these important seven counties for Republicans to win them.

-And if they do, it is Ed Morris's theory here that they will thus win the presidency.
+And if they do, it is Ed Morrissey's theory here that they will thus win the presidency.

-I mean, if you if these seven counties again went for Obama in either the in uh 2008 or 2012, and if they go Republican, there'd be a massive, massive slap in the face to the left.
+And if they go Republican, it'd be a massive, massive slap in the face to the left.

 And the book is more than that.